 The price of accommodation can vary a lot and London isn’t the cheapest place to visit.
 If you look around you may find some cheap hostels such as Smart Hyde Park View Hostel which cost me around £15 a night for a bed in a dorm.
 There are also Airbnb options, and lots of hotels, from mid-range through to some of the most beautiful luxurious hotels in the world, such as Shangri-La At The Shard and The Ritz London.

 I generally book most of my accommodation using Booking.com and have found lots of great deals in the past.
-If you like you can start searching below:
+You can also use this map to search and find accommodation.

 Buy a London Pass for attractions